 Want to go a creamy blonde like Laverne Cox?
-Ask your colourist to apply a toner at the backwash to help remove any yellow hues.
+Ask your colorist to apply a toner at the backwash to help remove any yellow hues.

 Want a look that’s a little more subtle?
-Make like Jessica Biel and ask your colourist to weave a few pieces through your fringe as well as your ends to balance the look.
+Make like Jessica Biel and ask your colorist to weave a few pieces through your fringe as well as your ends to balance the look.

 Kept to just a few inches at the end like on Lea Michele’s hair, a dip dye can make a real statement.
 Plus a solid trim will remove the bleach once you're over it.

-Once your ends have been lightened, you can experiment with all kinds of temporary colours like Kylie Jenner.
+Once your ends have been lightened, you can experiment with all kinds of temporary colors like Kylie Jenner.